XnoobSpeakable/Particle-Incremental/README.md

 stage 6 (b6.x.y) is post-Omega, when the the Omega section is finished and I'm working on other features, balancing, bugfixes

+the second number is major updates

+the third number is minor updates/bugfixes

 Release:

 r1.0.0 is supposed to be the final version of the game, but versions r1.0.1, r1.0.2... maybe even r1.1.0, r1.1.1 etc. might exist because I might make post-release bugfixes, balancing tweaks, possibly even updating major sections of the game (adding new features, redesigning UI, reworking some parts of the code to be more efficient, adding other settings/themes)